Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 GetDC()

-The GetDC() function retrieves a handle to a display device context for the client area of a specified window or the entire screen.
-GetDC is usually called when an application needs to ‘repaint’ the screen instantly.
-It occurs in response to an action by the user that does not generate a WM_Paint message.
-The GetDC method ‘paints’ the Windows client area and not merely the invalid region.
-The prototype for this function is:
+The GetDC() function retrieves a handle to a display device context for the client area of a specified window or for the entire screen.
+GetDC() is usually called when an application needs to repaint the screen immediately in response to a user action that does not generate a WM_PAINT message.
+The GetDC() function allows an application to paint the entire client area of a window rather than only the invalid region.

 HDC GetDC(HWND hWnd);